Styling Your Wardrobe Based on Ellie Jean Royden’s Body and Style, Style Roots System

 Stone

 I really like her system and I can see how the names and symbolism of the roots could be very useful for those who find it easy to get their head around how “Mountain” represents “strong and powerful”.
-I just find the name a bit more confusing, as I just think of “Mountain” literally and associate it with what I picture someone wearing in the mountains!
+I just find the name a bit more confusing, as when I first heard of “Mountain” I imagined the clothes someone would wear in the mountains!
 In Ellie Jean’s style roots system, that aesthetic would be associated with “Earth”.
-Because I am lazy (sorry Ellie!)
-I am going to include their more boring, literal descriptions to name them.
-Therefore, we have: Dark, Bright, Delicate, Sensual, Natural, Elegant, Powerful.

 It may now have become apparent that some of these style roots are more complimentary to one another than others, whereas others are juxtaposed.
 For example, Sensuality is often associated with Dark aesthetics, whereas Dark and Delicate could be seen to contrast one another.